Institution of Civil Engineers: Female civil engineers

-The first woman member of ICE was Dorothy Donaldson Buchanan in 1927.
+The first woman member of the ICE was Dorothy Donaldson Buchanan in 1927.
 The first female Fellows elected were Molly Fergusson (1957), Marie Lindley (1972), Helen Stone (1991) and Joanna Kennedy (1992).
 In May 2025 27-year-old Transport for London engineer Jane Wright became the youngest woman to be elected a Fellow of the ICE.
 She is likely the youngest person to be elected a Fellow of the ICE within the limitations of available records.

 The three female Presidents (to date) are Jean Venables, who became the 144th holder of the office in 2008, Rachel Skinner, who became President in 2020, and Anusha Shah, the President in 2023.

 In January 1969 the Council of the Institution set up a working party to consider the role of women in engineering.
 Among its conclusions were that 'while women have certainly established their competence throughout the professional engineering field, there is clearly a built-in or unconscious prejudice against them'.
 The WISE Campaign (Women into Science and Engineering) was launched in 1984; by 1992 3% of the total ICE membership of 79,000 was female, and only 0.8% of chartered civil engineers were women.
 By 2016 women comprised nearly 12% of total membership, almost 7% of chartered civil engineers and just over 2% of Fellows.
 In June 2015 a Presidential Commission on diversity was announced.
 By the start of 2023 women made up 16% of overall membership, with female fellows comprising 6% of the fellowship.